 Tip #2: Show that you can quickly identify problems and address them

 I do not stick entirely to one approach.
 Whenever a maintenance request is made, I begin by inquiring about the problem from the person in question.
-This helps particularly when something wasn’t included in the report.
+This helped particularly when something wasn’t included in the report.
 Then, I try out a couple of options to identify problems.

 9. What Do You Do With Maintenance Issues You Can’t Solve?